isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 *[Supported supply side platforms only](programmatic-guaranteed-about.md)*

-After you negotiate a programmatic guaranteed (PG) deal with a supported publisher, you can set up the deal within [!DNL DSP] either by using the deal ID inbox or by manually entering the deal details.
+After you negotiate a programmatic guaranteed (PG) deal with a supported publisher, you can set up the deal within DSP either by using the [!DNL Deal ID inbox] or by manually entering the deal details.

 >[!NOTE]
 >
 > For PG deals, the publisher handles all budget pacing, budget capping, and targeting.
 All SSPs that allow PG through DSP confirm that the publisher can set up budget capping.
 >
-> Setting up programmatic guaranteed deals with publishers on FreeWheel requires extra permissions and steps.
-See "[Overview of Setting up Programmatic Guaranteed Deals in FreeWheel](freewheel-overview.md)" for more information.
+> Setting up programmatic guaranteed deals with publishers on [!DNL FreeWheel] requires extra permissions and steps.
+See "[Overview of Setting up Programmatic Guaranteed Deals in [!DNL FreeWheel]](freewheel-overview.md)" for more information.

-## Set up a Programmatic Guaranteed Deal Using the Deal ID Inbox {#pg-setup-deal-id-inbox}
+## Set up a Programmatic Guaranteed Deal Using the [!DNL Deal ID Inbox] {#pg-setup-deal-id-inbox}

-This is the preferred method for FreeWheel, Google Authorized Buyers, and Rubicon.
+This is the preferred method for [!DNL FreeWheel], [!DNL Google Authorized Buyers], and [!DNL Rubicon].

 1. [Accept the deal](deal-id-inbox-accept.md).